mlubinsky/mlubinsky.github.com/p_python/README.md

-### Find files in all subfolders and avoid some fubfolders
+### Find files in all subfolders and avoid some subfolders
 ```
 import os